SamClassicPatch/SuperProject/Localization/README.md

 Localization creation tools are located under the `ExtractionTool/` directory, which is a **Depend** utility that ships with **Serious Sam: The Second Encounter v1.07** by default.

+> [!IMPORTANT]
+> When localizing strings in text files, make sure to always save them as ANSI (e.g. with a Windows-1252 encoding for European languages) and **never** as UTF-8 because the game only recognizes single-byte character encodings!

 # How to create new languages

 1. Run `CreateLocalization.bat` script and type in the language code (e.g. `HRV`).
 This script will copy all the files that need to be translated from English and also create empty translation tables.